GPII/universal/documentation/PSPChannel.md

 ### Open up a PSPChannel WebSocket Connection

-Assume GPII is running on port `localhost:8081` port:
+Assume GPII is running on the port `localhost:8081`:

 ```js
 var WS = require("ws");